Assessment - Foundations Curriculum FAQ

 WEEKLY FEEDBACK QUIZ: What if I forgot to do a weekly feedback quiz, or am sick and cannot write the quiz?

 For first year students, weekly feedback quizzes are usually released weekly on Thursday at 5 p.m., and close Monday at 8 a.m., which gives students a window of more than 3 days to complete the quiz.
-For second year students, weekly feedback quizzes are released at 9:00 a.m. on Monday and close Fridays at 8:00 a.m., which gives students a window of more than 4 days to complete the quiz.
+For second year students, weekly feedback quizzes are released at 12 p.m. on Tuesday and close Fridays at 8:00 a.m., which gives students a window of approximately 4 days to complete the quiz.

 There is no make-up time or justification of absence or deferrals if students miss the quiz.
 Weekly feedback quizzes you have missed will be indicated as such in your learner chart, and you might be asked to explain why that quiz was forgotten when you meet with your Academy Scholar.
 Please see assessment section of your course Portal for more information on assessment dates and requirements.